OpenNebula/docs/source/administration/storage/sm.rst

 OpenNebula includes 6 different ways to distribute datastore images to the hosts:

 - **shared**, the datastore is exported in a shared filesystem to the hosts.
 - **ssh**, datastore images are copied to the remote hosts using the ssh protocol
+- **qcow2**, a driver specialized to handle qemu-qcow format and take advantage of its snapshoting capabilities
 - **vmfs**, image copies are done using the vmkfstools (VMware filesystem tools)
--  **qcow**, a driver specialized to handle qemu-qcow format and take advantage of its snapshoting capabilities
 - **ceph**, a driver that delegates to libvirt/KVM the management of Ceph RBDs.
 - **lvm**, images are stored as LVs in a cLVM volume.
+- **fs_lvm**, images are in a file system and are dumped to a new LV in a cLVM volume.
+- **dev**, attaches existing block devices directly to the VMs

 Planning your Storage
 =====================